 Our aim is for students to leave the Academy with good character, core knowledge, and spiritual maturity, equipped to become leaders in their families and communities.
 Our curriculum goes up to Year 7 and covers maths, science, language, social studies, technology, art, and Bible studies.
 Physical education and home economics help develop well-rounded, healthy students.

 In addition to a great education, we serve a healthy lunch, often the only meal of the day they get.
-This crucially encourages them to come to school and means there is less chance of them being forced to go to work; or be married off if a girl; as well as helping prevent malnutrition, which in turn can lean to permanent stunted growth and impeded brain development.
+This crucially encourages them to come to school and means there is less chance of them being forced to go to work; or be married off if a girl; as well as helping prevent malnutrition, which in turn can lead to permanent stunted growth and impeded brain development.

 By providing free nutritous school dinners, children don't have to go to work or be married off if a young girl.
 They can also concentrate better.